assaf/zombie/README.md

       })
       .then(done, done);

-**Note:** This usage of `bind` is one way to allow a function defined in some other context to use the `Browser` object available in this context.
+**Note:** This usage of `bind` is one way to allow a function defined in another context to use the `Browser` object available in this context.

-Let's talk a bit about error handling.
-In promise-land, an error causes the promise to be Qrejected with that `Error` object as an argument.
-However, errors are not re-thrown out of the promise, and so this code will fail
+Let's talk about error handling.
+In promise-land, an error causes the promise to be rejected.
+However, errors are not re-thrown out of the promise, and so this code will fail silently:
-silently:

     browser
       .visit("/promises")